A part of your soul, given form and light.

 I wanted an anchor for my study, a physical home for select passages from Marcus Aurelius that guide my days.
 When the crate arrived, what followed was unlike any commission I have ever experienced.
 The lantern didn't reveal itself immediately; it was guarded by four inscribed panels, each holding a different movement of the Stoic’s thought.
 Opening the layers felt like a slow, intentional ritual, each step delivered with a purpose, finally revealing a delicate washi-covered frame protecting the unique hand-assembled light source I had chosen.
 Shaun even managed to embed the sentimental talisman I had provided into the removable lid.
 When I finally awakened the light, I was moved to silence.
 What a masterpiece of mystery and light.

 We sought an object that could hold the memory of our time in Japan, an heirloom piece, not a souvenir.
 We were moved by Shaun's reverence for tradition, but it was his ability to materialize our personal journey into the piece that was so unexpected.
 Shaun integrated an etching of a specific shrine gate we loved, along with a small stone we had gathered from the Kamo River.
-The lamp is a beautiful, a quiet reminder of the path we walked together.
+The lamp is beautiful, a quiet reminder of the path we walked together.

 I wanted an anchor in my space that mirrored the ink on my skin, not a copy, but a rather a continuation of the same story.
 Shaun collaborated directly with my tattoo artist to translate a complex celestial map into a layered work of wood and washi.
 He approached the design with a jeweler’s eye for distillation, layering the fine black line art around the floating cherry-wood elements.
 When the lamp is awakened, the light bleeds through the wooden elements; it creates beautiful depth, as if I’ve captured a specific night in a vessel of light.
 It is the most personal piece of art I own.